The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 2000 BC

-The Hittites in central Anatolia include a fight with cheeses – as weapons, not opponents – as part of the entertainment at one of their religious festivals.
+The Hittites in central Anatolia included a fight with cheeses – as weapons, not opponents – as part of the entertainment at one of their religious festivals.

 150 BC

-The Romans produce the earliest recorded smoked cheese, with the best wheels found in, and named for, the Velabrum, the city’s bustling food marketplace.
+The Romans produced the earliest recorded smoked cheese, with the best wheels found in, and named for, the Velabrum, the city’s bustling food marketplace.

 A Summary of Cheese History (AD Era)